Line Clausen Pedersen

 The Ny Carlsberg Glyptotek (Copenhagen, Denmark) displays a world-renowned collection of 19th century painting and sculpture as well as Greek, Roman, and Egyptian art.
 Building on the legacy of brewer Carl Jacobsen, the museum today represents his dream to make art accessible to a wider audience.
 Focusing on the history of the museum and its collection of French art, curator and head of the Glyptotek’s modern art department Clausen Pedersen will talk about her work in Copenhagen and internationally, including the exhibition Gauguin: A Spiritual Journey, a collaboration between the Glyptotek and the de Young Museum in San Francisco.

 WHERE: Manetti Shrem Museum, Community Education Room

-Pedersen’s appearance is made possible by the support of the Art Studio program and the Jan Shrem and Maria Manetti Shrem Museum of Art.
+Pedersen’s appearance is sponsored by Art History with co-sponsorship from the Art Studio program Visiting Artist Lecture Series, the Department of Design, the Department of French and Italian, and the Jan Shrem and Maria Manetti Shrem Museum of Art.